abenav4/CRUD-Inventory-System/README.md

 ## Installation

-To install relevant dependencies:
+To install relevant dependencies (in both /server/ and /client/)
 ```
 npm install
 ```
-To run node server:
+To run node server (within /server/ in console:

 ```
 node index.js
 ```
-To start application:
+To start application (in /client/)
 ```
 npm start
 ```